-In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) Regulations 2005, which gives parents the right of access to their child's educational record.
+In addition, this policy complies with regulation 5 of the Education (Pupil Information) (England) (Amendment) Regulations 2018 which gives parents the right of access to their child's educational record.

-(Academies, including free schools, if applicable, add/amend: In addition, this policy complies with our funding agreement and articles of association.)
+In addition, this policy complies with our funding agreement and Articles of Association.